AngelaPrades/gs-consuming-rest-xml-android/README.ftl.md

 What you'll build
 -----------------

-You'll build a simple client that fetches some publicly visible Facebook data using their REST API from Android.
+You'll build a simple Android client that fetches some publicly visible Facebook data using their REST API.

 What you'll need